veedaisme/veeda-collective-canvas/README.md

 ## Overview

 This project aims to provide a real-time collaborative space where users can create and interact with content blocks on a shared canvas.
+Inspired by Are.na, it combines channel-based organization with a flexible canvas interface for easier knowledge management and discovery.
 It features a modern tech stack focused on TypeScript, developer experience, and leveraging Supabase for backend services.

 ## Tech Stack